akeneo/pim-docs/cookbook/catalog/common/index.rst

-How to Manipulate the Non-Product Objects
+How to Manipulate Non-Product Objects
 =========================================

 This chapter gives details on how to programmatically manipulate other catalog objects.